ros-sports/ros-sports-docs/index.rst

 Welcome to ROS Sports
 =====================

-ROS Sports is an organization that attempts to provide
+ROS Sports is an organization that **encourages open source collaboration in robotics sports**.

-All repositories are hosted on `Github`_.
+The organization develops and maintains a range of open source ROS libraries on `Github`_, but also closely works with teams that participate in robotics sports competitions.

 We're happy you're here!
 ************************